607mark/push_swap/README.md

 - For a set of 100 integers: 584 instructions on average
 - For a set of 500 integers: 5,177 instructions on average
 - For a set of 1,000 integers: 13,693 instructions on average
+- All 120 combinations of 5 integers are 12 moves or under.

 ## The Operations